There are many HDMI wireless HDMI devices that can transmit a signal.

-A wireless HDMI transmitter and receiver will need to be bought and connected to the TV and sending device.
+A wireless HDMI transmitter and receiver will be needed and connected to the TV and sending device.

-This also works with many other devices such as cable boxes, projectors, and most any device with an HDMI output port.
+This also works with many other devices such as cable boxes, projectors, and almost any device with an HDMI output port.

 How Well Does Wireless HDMI Work?

-This is especially true when sending TV signal since it is a lot of data and needs to be sent in real-time.
+This is especially true when sending TV signals since it is a lot of data and needs to be sent in real-time.

 Another thing to consider is other wireless signals already in the air since other signals can collide and cause problems.

-This is especially true in the 2.4Ghz frequency which has become very full with many devices such as WiFi, Remote controls, Baby monitors and much more.
+This is especially true in the 2.4Ghz frequency, which has become full with many devices such as WiFi, Remote controls, Baby monitors, and much more.

 The 5Ghz frequency was opened up to use with WiFi and other devices since 2.4Ghz has become overused.

-If you live far outside a city with little to no wireless signals you likely with a clear line-of-sight have a good HDMI signal.
+If you live far outside a city with little to no wireless signals, you likely will have a good HDMI signal.

-Crowded wireless environments should use the 5Ghz frequency for best results.
+Crowded wireless environments should use the 5Ghz frequency for the best results.

-There are many units available with those below some of our favorite picks for best wireless TV HDMI transmitter and receivers.
+There are many units available, with those below some of our favorite picks for the best wireless TV HDMI transmitter and receivers.

 *This post contains affiliate links.